 - Best served with fresh sliced lemon and a sprinkle of powdered sugar or sugar free powder substitute on top.

-- If you want this self-saucing lemon pudding cake to rise a little more (fluff), separate the eggs and egg yolks, whip the egg whites, the mix with batter and bake in smaller ramekins.
+- If you want this self-saucing lemon pudding cake to rise a little more (fluff), separate the eggs and egg yolks, whip the egg whites after they come to room temperature, the mix with batter and bake in smaller ramekins.

 - Category: dessert